metguy/trending_youtubers/README.md

 |United Kingdom|1| <br>

 It makes sense India would take the lead since the overall population count is the highest in this dataset (and second highest in the world)!
-Another neat insight was into the most popular categories with Music & Dance being at the top; followed in order (from least to greatest) by Educational content, Film & Animation, Entertainment, Sports, Gaming, DIY Tutorials, and News & Politics.
+Another neat insight was into the most popular categories with Music & Dance being at the top; followed in descending order by Educational content, Film & Animation, Entertainment, Sports, Gaming, DIY Tutorials, and News & Politics.

 ### Future Work
 This project will be ongoing as I plan to add more visuals but also add in new data six months from now to get a more indepth analysis on the trends.
 1. Go through and remove special characters in Jupyter Notebooks as best practice.
 This will entail me needing to recreate current Tableau visualizations, update the code & recreate csv files, and update the README section.
-So I'll start  after project deadline.
+I'll start this process after the project deadline.
 2. I'd like to add more worksheets to my Tableau Dashboard, creating visualizations with the columns '23 Uploads, '23 Video Views, '23 Pop, '24 Avg.
 Views, '24 Avg.
 Likes, and '24 Avg.
 Comments.
-3. Extract data using an API or by other scrape methods from a website on the top 50 YouTuber stats in half a year.
+3. Extract data using an API or by other web scraping methods on the top 50 YouTuber statistics, half a year from now.

 ### Sources
 Here I've listed the sources for the uncleaned datasets I used in this project; along with the site sources of any missing or incorrect information requiring research. <br>